pgEdge/spock/README.md

 * Data gather/merge from multiple upstream servers

 Architectural details:
-* spock works on a per-database level, not whole server level like physical streaming replication
+* Spock works on a per-database level, not whole server level like physical streaming replication
 * One Provider may feed multiple Subscribers without incurring additional disk write overhead